PHP is super easy to deploy. But that doesn’t mean any hosting platform will do — especially when you’re serious about business.

 Google App Engine is managed serverless platform which allows you to run PHP, Nodejs, Python, C# applications.
-The best thing is, you don’t have to worry about managing infrastructure – Google does it for you.
+The best thing is, that you don’t have to worry about managing infrastructure – Google does it for you.

 You pay for what you use and scale automatically to accommodate traffic spikes.

-Horror stories of recurring bugs, hacks, and unresolved performance issues are all too common among “popular” PHP hosting providers, which is why this article focuses on the lesser-known but killer options.
+Horror stories of recurring bugs, hacks, and unresolved performance issues are too common among “popular” PHP hosting providers, which is why this article focuses on the lesser-known but killer options.

 Hope it helps! 🙂